How to prevent raw honey from sugaring

 Honey contains two primary sugars - fructose and glucose.
 Some nectar produces honey that has more glucose than fructose, and some honey is the opposite.
 The ratio of these two sugars in the honey is called the "F:G ratio."

 It is the glucose in the honey that is turning to sugar.
 When there is a lot of glucose in a solution without much water ("supersaturation"), it just wants to crystallize.
 Fructose, on the other hand, has no real desire to turn to sugar and can stay in liquid form indefinitely.
 So the answer to "Why does honey crystallize" is because that's what glucose does when in a supersaturated state - it's a chemical thing.
+The process of crystallization might look like the honey has turned to sugar.
+However, this is just granulation which is a part of the crystallization process.

 Honey varieties like tupelo, which has more fructose than glucose, can stay liquid for many years.
 When sugar does appear at the bottom of a tupelo honey jar, it's because bees were bringing back non-tupelo nectar to the beehive at the same time that the tupelo trees were in bloom.
 It is this other nectar that was made into honey that is now turning to sugar.